 To save money, tell your kids before you leave the house that you’re sticking to the school list and won’t consider any extras while you’re out.
 Of course, I have two kids of my own, so I know that saying no isn’t always easy.

 A better idea might be to go school shopping on your own.
 Consider buying your kids just what they might need on their very first day and, while they’re in school, hit the stores to knock out the rest of the list by yourself.
 Not only will this be more relaxing; you’ll likely save more money too.

 If you have a child heading to college, you’re likely experiencing a whole new level of back-to-school sticker shock.
-Financial consulting firm Deloitte estimates that, in addition to the increasing cost of college tuition, parents spend an average of $888 on school supplies for college students, according to TIME.
+Financial consulting firm Deloitte estimates that, in addition to the increasing cost of college tuition, parents will spend $1,362 on supplies and gear.
 These costs break down as follows:

 - Electronics: $759